Developer charges - Water and wastewater

 Residential Developments and Subdivisions are required to pay Developer Charges for water and wastewater before the issue of a Construction Certificate or Subdivision Certificate.

-Councils’ Business Investment Policy(PDF, 398KB) outlines a range of incentives relating to Water and Wastewater Developer Charges designed to encourage new business and the expansion of existing business in the Tweed.
+Councils’ Business Investment Policy(PDF, 495KB) outlines a range of incentives relating to Water and Wastewater Developer Charges designed to encourage new business and the expansion of existing business in the Tweed.

 Development Servicing Plans

-Development Servicing Plans (DSP) detail the water supply and sewerage developer charges to be levied on development areas served by Tweed Shire Council.
-Current DSP’s can be viewed at Land use and planning controls.
+Development Servicing Plans (DSP) detail the water supply and sewerage developer charges to be levied on development areas served by Council.

 The DSP’s for water supply and sewerage in the Tweed Shire apply a single uniform shire-wide Developer Charge for water supply and sewerage.